boscoh/inmembrane/api.md

 ### Result output

 The output of the program is printed to STDOUT in tab delimited format.
 Additionaly, the output is always written as a Comma Separated Values (CSV) file that can be easily imported into spreadsheet packages such as Microsoft Excel.
-As most users ultimately working with the output of _inmembrane_ are likely to be biologists familiar with using spreadsheets (for better or worse) for further analysis, CSV was chosen since it can be integrated into many users common workflow.
+As most users ultimately working with the output of _inmembrane_ are likely to be biologists familiar with using spreadsheets (for better or worse) for further analysis, CSV was chosen since it can be integrated into many users' common workflow.

 For those familiar with Python, it is relatively straightforward to modify the text output by changing `protocol.protein_output_line`, `protocol.summary_table` and `protocol.protein_csv_line` (where _protocol_ is one of the protocols in `inmembrane/protocols/*.py`).